MichaelMorrisMM/endless-eddies/docs/setup-https.md

 ```
 - Restart tomcat
   - `sudo systemctl restart tomcat8`
-- Verify that everything is working correctly with your doman name on port 80
+- Verify that everything is working correctly with your domain name on port 80

 Let's Encrypt is a free, automated, and open certificate authority.
 These steps will get a certificate from Let's Encrypt but you can get a certificate from any other certificate authority and skip to the next step.
 For detailed documentation about Let's Encrypt see:
 - https://letsencrypt.org/